 Do spray paint or aerosol cans freeze?

 Yes, spray paint or aerosol cans freeze under certain conditions.
-If somehow the temperature drops below 32 degrees Fahrenheit the spray paint cans can freeze.
+Usually, spray paint cans don't freeze when they are kept at normal room temperature but if somehow the temperature drops below 32 degrees Fahrenheit the spray paint cans can freeze.
 The colder the temperature, the more likely it is for this to happen.

 Once it is frozen, the spray paint becomes thick and clumpy.
 When you try to use it in this state, your spray paint won't come out right away since the contents are thick and not spreadable.
 It can take longer to dry or it may even clog your spray paint nozzle, causing you problems down the line.